-Shareholders asked oil and gas giant Chevron to cut emissions.
+Shareholders asked oil giant Chevron to cut emissions.
 Now some want the chairman ousted.

 Today, much of the case against Wirth and Sugar turns on that resolution and the company’s conduct since then.
 Van Baal said the company had ignored the will of the shareholders, calling its actions over the past year “a snub.”

 Even so, the case against the directors faces some head winds.
 Both withstood a similar effort last year.
 With gas prices rising, so are Chevron share prices, and that might make some shareholders less willing to force a change on the board.
-Moreover, the Russian invasion of Ukraine has led to calls for companies in the West to produce more oil, not less, to become less dependent on Russian resources.
+Moreover, the Russian invasion of Ukraine has led to calls for companies in the West to produce more oil, not less, to reduce dependence on Russian resources.

 Top Democrats, Republicans say they have a deal to ban Russian energy imports as U.S. stock markets sell off sharply

-Kasargod-Staub, the director of the advocacy group Majority Action, said a better way to become independent from Russian oil is to develop more alternative energy sources at home.
+Kasargod-Staub, the director of the advocacy group Majority Action, said a better way to become independent of Russian oil is to develop more alternative energy sources at home.

 The United Nations Intergovernmental Panel on Climate Change “just a week ago reported that we are rapidly running out of time to evade the worst ravages of runaway climate change,” he said.
 “Responsible long-term investors know that the solution to the crisis in Ukraine cannot rest in a massive expansion of fossil fuels.”